Renault Estafette

-The Renault Estafette is a light commercial front-wheel drive van, first introduced in 1959 and made by the French automaker Renault between 1959 and 1980, initially using the water-cooled Renault Ventoux engine, then later the Cléon-Fonte engine in a range of body styles.
+The Renault Estafette is a light commercial front-wheel drive van produced by the French automaker Renault.
+Initially used the water-cooled Renault Ventoux engine, then later the Cléon-Fonte engine in a range of body styles.
 It was replaced by the Renault Trafic.

 Following the launch of the Estafette, Renault became the only auto-maker in the world to simultaneously produce and sell vehicles with all three of the drive train configurations commonly used, with the front engined front wheel drive Estafette, along with various rear engined rear wheel drive cars such as the Dauphine and the front engined rear wheel drive Frégate and the ageing Dauphinoise.